thingsym/foresight/readme.txt

 = Where does the Custom Header Image appear? =

-The Custom Header Image only shows the page template `Top Page Template`.
+The Custom Header Image only shows in the page template `Top Page Template`.
-Using Hero Block or Image Block instead of the Custom Header Image is also a good choice.
+We recommend using Image Block and Cover Block instead of the Custom Header Image for other page templates Page and Posts.

+= Where does the sidebar with the sidebar widget appear? =

+The widget area "Sidebar" is displayed on the Pages or Posts when the page template "Sidebar Page Template" is selected.
+The sidebar is displayed on the archive page when "Add sidebar to Archive" is enabled in sub Panel 'Archive' in Panel 'Layout' in the Customizer.

 == Changelog ==